 - Order number (see Fig. 7.1.-1)

 - Display language combination (e.g. English-German)

-- Modbus option for REM 543

 - Quantity of machine terminals

 Each machine terminal has a specific order number that identifies the machine terminal type as well as the hardware and the software as described in refer to chapter 7.1.-1 below.
 The order number is labelled on the marking strip on the front panel of the machine terminal delivered, e.g. Order No: REM543CM212AAAA.